-If you believe that transportation should be designed so that it is almost impossible for anyone to be killed or injured in a collision, these lessons are for you.
-If you believe that scientific investigation can find out how to restructure society to give each individual a greater opportunity for selfrealization and fulfillment, then you will probably appreciate these ideas.
+If you believe that transportation should be designed so that it is almost impossible for anyone to be killed or injured in a collision, this book is for you.
+If you believe that scientific investigation can find out how to restructure society to give each individual a greater opportunity for self-realization and fulfillment, then you will probably appreciate these ideas.